 Resident Dining Plan

 All new residents for the 2018-19 Academic Year will be asked to select a meal plan tier for food purchases for the year, based on your eating habits.
 That amount will be part of your Housing bill and will be deposited into a Resident Food Account on your Wiscard, which is used exclusively for on-campus dining.
-This money is nonrefundable and nontransferable.
+This money is nontransferable.

 If you eat more than this amount, you can add money to your Wiscard at any time and continue getting your resident discount on food.